-Trading volume of interbank call loans initially expanded but then decreased interbank call loans increased remarkably by 42.15% and 58.13% year on respectively.
-The main reasons behind this were continued funding surpluses in the significant interbank call loan market, variations in fund levels across banks, and a lower base in the previous year.
-In the second half of the year, the outstanding amount and trading volume of interbank call loans decreased a number of financial as institutions adjusted their funding strategies for call loans (e.g., taking into account capital adequacy).
-Later, the figures continued to stay low in January and February 2015, but turned higher in March of the same year (Chart 3.1).
+Trading volume of interbank call loans initially expanded but then decreased

+In the first half of 2014, the average daily outstanding amount and the trading volume of interbank call loans increased remarkably by 42.15% and 58.13% year on year, respectively.
+The main reasons behind this were continued funding surpluses in the interbank call loan market, significant variations in fund levels across banks, and a lower base in the previous year.
+In the second half of the year, the outstanding amount and trading volume of interbank call loans decreased as a number of financial institutions adjusted their funding strategies for call loans (e.g., taking into